semgrep/semgrep-vscode/README.md

 - `Semgrep: Scan all files in a workspace`: Scan all files in the current workspace.
 - `Semgrep Search: Clear`: Clear pattern searches from the Primary Side Bar's Semgrep Search view.
 - `Semgrep Search: Focus on Search Results View`: Bring the Primary Side Bar's Semgrep Search view into focus
-- `Semgrep Restart Language Server`: Restart the langauge server
+- `Semgrep Restart Language Server`: Restart the language server
 - `Semgrep: Scan changed files in a workspace`: Scan files that have been changed since the last commit in your current workspace.
 - `Semgrep: Search by pattern`: Search for patterns in code using Semgrep pattern syntax.
 For more information, see [Pattern syntax](https://semgrep.dev/docs/writing-rules/pattern-syntax/) documentation.
 - `Semgrep: Show Generic AST`: Show generic AST in a new window